What are donations used for?

 Mendham Township police are always dispatched with the squad so that they can initiate medical care before the squad arrives.
 This also ensures the safety of our members.

 Yes!
-Please send us an email at info@mtfas.org and we can set up a time for your group to get CPR trained.
+Please send us an email at info@mtfas.org and we can determine what the best solution is on a case by case basis.

 What should I do if an emergency vehicle with red lights/ sirens is approaching my vehicle?